-MaxCompute introduces user defined join (UDJ) to the user defined function (UDF) framework based on the MaxCompute V2.0 compute engine.
-UDJ allows more customized operations by flexibly joining tables and simplifies MapReduce-based operations in the underlying distributed system.
+MaxCompute introduces user defined join (UDJ) to the user-defined function (UDF) framework based on the MaxCompute V2.0 compute engine.
+UDJ allows more user-defined operations by flexibly joining tables and simplifies MapReduce-based operations in the underlying distributed system.

-MaxCompute provides multiple JOIN methods, including INNER JOIN, RIGHT JOIN, OUTER JOIN, LEFT JOIN, FULL JOIN, SEMI JOIN, and ANTI-SEMI JOIN.
-You can use these built-in JOIN methods in most scenarios.
-However, these methods are insufficient if you want to perform operations on multiple tables.
+MaxCompute provides multiple built-in JOIN methods, including INNER JOIN, RIGHT JOIN, OUTER JOIN, LEFT JOIN, FULL JOIN, SEMI JOIN, and ANTI-SEMI JOIN.
+You can use the built-in JOIN methods in most scenarios.
+However, these methods are insufficient if you want to perform cross join operations.

-In most cases, you can build your code framework by using UDFs.
-However, the current UDF, user-defined table-valued function (UDTF), and user-defined aggregation function (UDAF) frameworks can only handle one table at a time.
-If you want to perform user-defined operations on multiple tables, you must use built-in JOIN methods, UDFs, UDTFs, and complex SQL statements.
-In such scenarios, you have to use a custom MapReduce framework instead of SQL to complete the required computing tasks.
+In most cases, you can use UDFs to describe your code framework.
+However, the current UDF, user-defined table-valued function (UDTF), and user-defined aggregate function (UDAF) frameworks can only handle one table at a time.
+To perform user-defined operations for multiple tables, you must use built-in JOIN methods, UDFs, UDTFs, and complex SQL statements.
+In such scenarios, you must use a custom MapReduce framework instead of SQL to complete the required computing tasks.

-- In scenarios where you use a custom MapReduce framework: Execution plans are hard to optimize.
+• In scenarios where you use a custom MapReduce framework: Execution plans are hard to optimize.
 Most of the MapReduce code is written in Java.
-During the deep optimization of native runtime code, the execution of the MapReduce code is less efficient than the execution of the MaxCompute code generated by the LLVM code generator.
+During the deep optimization of native runtime code, the execution of the MapReduce code is less efficient than the execution of the MaxCompute code that is generated by the Low Level Virtual Machine (LLVM) code generator.

 UDJ performance

-As shown in the preceding figure, UDJ helps describe the complex logic of handling multiple tables and greatly improves the execution performance.
-The code is only executed inside UDJ.
-The entire logic of the code, such as the logic of mapper in this example, is executed based on the highly efficient native runtime of MaxCompute.
-UDJ optimizes the data exchange logic between the MaxCompute runtime engine and Java interfaces.
-The JOIN logic of UDJ is more efficient than that of reducer.
+UDJ conveniently describes the complex logic for handling multiple tables and greatly improves performance, as shown in the figure.
+The code is called only within UDJ.
+The logic of the entire mapper in this example is executed by the native runtime of MaxCompute.
+The data exchange logic between the MaxCompute UDJ runtime engine and Java interfaces is optimized in Java code.
+The JOIN logic of UDJ is more efficient than the JOIN logic of a reducer.

 The following example describes how to use UDJ in MaxCompute.